godlovesdavid/ONTProgram/README.md

 1. click the open button
 2. select .ont/.nt/.ot file
 3. enter the regular expression that describes one greek word, along with capture info (like $1) for translation, greek, strong's number, or morphology fields.
+4. may select multiple words and move them around.
+5. may also double click each word to edit them (along with their other aspects).

 Current bugs: